Ordinary People. Extraordinary Care. Supported by You.

 Benefits of this dynamic new partnership:

 We will step up our commitment to developing and expanding our Critical Care Teams of paramedics and doctors, so that we can extend and improve our ability and reach to respond to patient demand in our region.
-In December, 8 new paramedics will join the team at Helimed 56.
+In December 2018, 7 new paramedics joined the team at Helimed 56.
 Comprising 6 new permanent recruits, and 2 staff selected for secondment from SCAS, this will bring our strength up to 17, building in some much-needed resilience to our crew models.

 Two HIOWAA Critical Care Team Vehicles will become operational, both with new specialist equipment.
 Since our first Critical Care Team Vehicle became operational in February 2017, we have doubled the number of incidents that we attend every day.
 In 2017 the Air Ambulance responded to 784 incidents across our community and our Critical Care Team Vehicle to an additional 733.